-After surviving the Holocaust, Judel and Pauline Schuster resettled in Buffalo, N.Y., to start an own families.
+After surviving the Holocaust, Judel and Pauline Schuster resettled in Buffalo, N.Y., to start their own families.

 This Holocaust Remembrance Week, two of their children, Abe and Esther Schuster, reflect on their mother and father’s pleasing view of lifestyles in the latest StoryCorps communique.